supervisely-ecosystem/export-to-pascal-voc/README.md

 **Classification/Detection Image Sets**

 The `VOC/ImageSets/Main/` directory contains text files specifying lists of images for the main classification/detection tasks.
-The files train.txt, val.txt, trainval.txt and test.txt list the image identifiers for the corresponding image sets (training, validation, training+validation).
+The files train.txt, val.txt, trainval.txt and test.txt list the image identifiers for the corresponding image sets (training, validation, training+validation, test).
 Each line of the file contains a single image identifier.

 * train: Training data.
 * val: Validation data.